Connected Care privacy notice

 The type of personal information we collect

-We currently collect and process the following information for people who have long term condition:
+We currently collect and process the following information for people who have long term medical conditions:

 - person details and demographics